boratanrikulu/eternity/README.md

 ---
 ```

 You can use multiple images by adding them to `images` array.
 Default view is `row`.
-But if you want to set them as `column` you can use `multipleColumn` value.
+But if you want to set them as `column`, you can use `multipleColumn` value.
 Both local images and remote images are supported.
 If you use remote image, it will be downloaded.

 ```yaml